luiggidev/fluid-checkout/filter-hooks-documentation.md

 ```

 #### `fc_apply_button_design_styles`

-**Description** Controls whether custom button design styles are applied to the checkout page.
+**Description** Controls whether Fluid Checkout's button design styles are applied to the checkout page.
 **Parameters**
 - `$enabled` (bool) Whether button design styles are enabled.
 Defaults to `false`.
 **Context** Used in `inc/design-templates.php` in the `is_button_design_styles_enabled()` method